Krishna Anand, Council Liaison

 Grace brings a wealth of experience in supporting high-profile elected officials and leading operational excellence.
 As Deputy Chief of Staff, Operations Director, and Executive Assistant to Commissioner Rene Gonzalez, she played a key role in managing strategic priorities, optimizing workflows, and driving organizational efficiency.

-Her expertise extends to logistics and large-scale operations, having served as an Operations Manager at Amazon, where she led cross-functional teams, ensured operational precision, and delivered results in fast-paced, high-pressure environments
+Her expertise extends to logistics and large-scale operations, having served as an Operations Manager at Amazon, where she led cross-functional teams, ensured operational precision, and delivered results in fast-paced, high-pressure environments.

-Faisal Osman, Constituent Services Specialist
+Faisal Osman, Constituent Relations Coordinator

-Pronouns: He/him
+Pronouns: he/him

 As the constituent services lead, Faisal serves as the front door to Mayor Wilson’s office, helping connect Portlanders with information, resources and problem-solving.